Sage-Bionetworks/portalsDocs/_articles/evaluation_queues.md

 ## Close an Evaluation Queue
 While there isn't technically a way of "closing" an evaluation queue, there are multiple ways to discontinue submissions for users.

 * Users are only able to submit to a queue if they have `can submit` permissions to it.
-If you have the ability to modify the permissions of a Queue, you will still be able to submit to the queue due to your `administrator` access.
+If you have the ability to modify the permissions of a queue, you will still be able to submit to the queue due to your `administrator` access.
 * If the Quota is set so that the current date exceeds the the round start + round duration, no one will be able to submit to the queue (even administrators).
 * Deleting a queue will also discontinue the ability to submit to it.
 Be careful when doing this, as deleting a queue is irreversible - you will lose all its submissions.